 Although most manufacturers had ceased using lead in the production of candles in the 1970s, by 2003, candles with lead wicks were still sold in the US.
 Since then, all production and sales of lead-containing candles have been banned by the U.S. Consumer Product Safety Commission (CPSC).
 However, lead wicks are still sold and in use in many other countries.

-Candles seem like such an ornate product we associate with joy, holidays and gift-giving, that it is almost crushing to think that hiding behind the image of beautiful shapes and earthy fragrances lies a chemical warehouse ready to be unleashed!
+Candles seem like such an ornate product we associate with joy, holidays, and gift-giving, that it is almost crushing to think that hiding behind the image of beautiful shapes and earthy fragrances lies a chemical warehouse ready to be unleashed!

 In fact, a study published by the Journal of the American Academy of Pediatrics found that the ritual of paraffin lamp oil burning during Sabbath and other Jewish religious holidays exposed Orthodox Jewish children to a high risk of “aspiration with subsequent pneumonitis.”

 You might be thinking to yourself: oh, come on!
 I light a few candles per year- big deal.
-But, this is akin to thinking that the few cheeseburgers, the few cigarettes, the everyday use of chemical-filled cosmetics, and cleaning products will not put a cumulative strain on your immune system, liver, colon, and kidneys.
+But, this is akin to thinking that the few cheeseburgers, the few cigarettes, and the everyday use of chemical-filled cosmetics, and cleaning products will not put a cumulative strain on your immune system, liver, colon, and kidneys.

 But while occasional exposure to toxins may be harmless, cumulative exposure to even small amounts of toxic levels daily may leave your body more vulnerable to inflammation and free radicals.